 Without looking it up, can you name the most expensive disease in America?
-It’s not heart disease, lung cancer, or diabetes.
+It’s not heart disease, cancer, or diabetes.
 The costliest disease in the U.S. is Alzheimer’s disease.
 According to the Alzheimer’s Association, the cost of care for Alzheimer’s and other dementia’s will reach $277 billion this year.

 So, whether you know or not, it’s likely Alzheimer’s is having a significant impact on your firm’s bottom line.
 And the reach of this disease extends far beyond those diagnosed with Alzheimer’s.
 Friends, family members, and caregivers are all deeply affected by this disease.